-In case the current pandemic and a host of other global disasters haven’t been enough to spook you, here are a couple of suggestions as to how you might spend your evenings this Halloween season (or, if you’re anything like me, most evenings during the entire year!).
+In case the ongoing pandemic and a host of other global disasters haven’t been enough to spook you, here are a couple of suggestions as to how you might spend your evenings this Halloween season – or, if you’re anything like me, most evenings during the entire year!

 PODCAST: Classic Ghost Stories

 At the moment of writing, this weekly podcast series has over a hundred episodes, each featuring a ghost story written by a master of the genre.
 The stories are read out by the author Tony Walker, who also adds a bit of his own commentary.
-Episodes last anywhere between 15 minutes and over an hour each, depending on the story.
-It’s a well curated collection and a wonderful guide through the history of this literary genre.
+Episodes last anywhere between 15 minutes to over an hour, depending on the length of the story.
+It’s an excellent selection of classic horror stories and a very useful guide through the history of this literary genre.

-An additional reason why I recommend it to English learners in particular (CEFR levels C1/C2), is that all of the stories can be easily found online in their integral version, so you can follow the text while listening, or go back to it for a closer read afterwards.
+An additional reason why I recommend it to English learners in particular (CEFR levels C1/C2), is that most of the stories can be easily found online, so you can follow the text while listening, or go back to it for a closer read afterwards.

-You can subscribe to Classic Ghost Stories using your podcast app, or access the episodes on Tony Walker’s website.
+You can subscribe to Classic Ghost Stories using any podcast app, or access the episodes on Tony Walker’s website.

 FILM: The Innocents

-You can access the film on YouTube following this link; make sure you also watch the 30-minute commentary by the cultural historian Christopher Frayling, containing lots and lots of interesting information on the making of this film.
-Both are a treat, I promise!
+You can access the film on YouTube following this link; make sure you also watch the 30-minute commentary by the cultural historian Christopher Frayling, containing lots and lots of interesting information on the making of this remarkable film.

 TV SERIES: Dark Shadows

 No, I don’t mean the ridiculous 2012 comedy starring Johnny Depp and Michelle Pfeiffer.
 The original Dark Shadows series is a television classic and something that is guaranteed to keep you entertained for many spooky nights – and by many, I mean 1.225, to be exact!
-Running on ABC television network from 1966 to 1971, it’s typically described as a gothic soap opera – and if there ever was a perfect TV genre, that one has to be it!
+Running on the ABC television network from 1966 to 1971, it’s typically described as a ‘gothic soap opera’ – and if there ever was a perfect TV genre, that one has to be it!

 Episodes are c.
-25 minutes each, and the storylines rich and diverse (and very slowly developing, I must stress), combining romance, intrigue and small-town gossip with the uncanny and the supernatural.
-The series has gained something of a cult status, and you’ll find loads of Dark Shadows-related resources online.
+25 minutes each, and the storylines rich and diverse, combining romance, intrigue and small-town gossip with the uncanny and the supernatural.
+This groundbreaking, genre-bending series has gained a cult status, and you’ll find loads of Dark Shadows-related resources online.
 Here’s episode 1 on YouTube; you can take it from there.